HarshaliD/DSA-python/README.md

 # DSA-python
-After practicing DSA in C++ ,now I 'm practicing it in Python using Striver Sheet
+After practicing DSA in C++ ,now I 'm practicing it in Python using Striver Sheet and Neetcode.io

 Link for my practice in C++ ->
 https://github.com/HarshaliD/DSA-Batch-1-Course-2024